 Complaints alleging misconduct as defined in this policy should be reported within 90 days of the alleged offense.
 Complainants may seek informal or formal resolution.
-An informal resolution is not possible in cases of alleged sexual assault.
+An informal resolution may not be possible in cases of alleged sexual assault.

 Informal resolution focuses on communication, education and resolution while formal procedures focus on investigation and discipline.
 An informal resolution is not possible in cases of sexual assault.
 Informal complaints will be resolved within 15 business days with a written resolution given to each of the parties involved.
 If the situation results in an impasse, the complainant will be given a notice of impasse within 15 business days from the filing of the incident.
 If a notice of impasse is given and the complainant wishes to file a formal written complaint, the complainant must do so within 30 business days of the date of notice of impasse unless a waiver in filing time is requested.